ni/nipanel-python/examples/niscope/niscope_configured_acquisition/README.md

 ### Feature

-Script demonstrates waveform data getting continuously acquired and being converted to binary data.
+Script demonstrates how to configure vertical, horizontal, and triggering properties and allows you to experiment with numerous configurations, including acquisition types and triggering mode.
 - Supports various data types

 ### Required Software